List of SM Entertainment artists: SM Culture & Contents

-Mystic Story is an entertainment agency established in 2011 by singer Yoon Jong-shin.
-SM Entertainment became the agency's largest shareholder in 2017.
-Mystic Story's current artist roster includes rock band Daybreak, Lucy, an ensemble formed through JTBC talent show Superband, and Billlie, the agency's first girl group, debuting in 2021 with the EP The Billage of Perception: Chapter One, as well as soloists such as Jeong Jin-woon, Eddy Kim, and Jo Jung-chi.

-Under its Mystic Actors division, the agency currently manages actors such as Ryohei Otani, Jo Han-sun, and Kim Kang-min, as well as actresses including Oh Ji-eun, Kim Si-a, and Hwang Bo-reum-byeol.

 KeyEast

 KeyEast is a talent management agency established in 2004 by actor Bae Yong-joon.
-SM Entertainment acquired a controlling share of KeyEast in 2018, which were subsequently transferred to its SM Studios holding company upon its establishment in 2021.
+SM Entertainment acquired a controlling share of KeyEast in 2018.
 The agency's roster currently includes actors Kim Dong-wook and Yoon Jong-hoon, as well as actresses Han Sun-hwa and Stephanie Lee.
 Artists previously managed by KeyEast include singer and actresses Uhm Jung-hwa and Goo Hara, and actor Ji Soo.

 Former

 Baljunso

 Baljunso is an indie label established in 1991 by music executive Kang Byung-yong.
 SM Entertainment acquired Baljunso in 2014 with the intent to use the label to revive hip-hop music and bands, which the company stated were considered non-mainstream in K-pop.
 Artists who have been under Baljunso include hip-hop group Play the Siren, who debuted with the 2014 album Dream Drive, and singer Jang Hye-jin, whose first release under the label was 2015's "Old Photo".